-Cladding maintains privacy and security of exteriors, provides access to ventilation and hygienic environment and prevent the spread of fire.
-Basically, its properties like termite resistance, waterproofing nature, environmental friendliness, and their wide range of colours & designs make cladding a trend, notes Rachhpal Kanwar, General Manager – Exterior Cladding and Cubicles, Stylam Industries.
+Cladding maintains privacy and security of exteriors, provides access to ventilation and a hygienic environment and prevents the spread of fire.
+Basically, its properties like termite resistance, waterproofing nature, environmental friendliness, and wide range of colours & designs make cladding a trend, notes Rachhpal Kanwar, General Manager – Exterior Cladding and Cubicles, Stylam Industries.

-The main functions of any cladding are to provide enclosed area which will provide protection from all-weather condition like rains, wind, cyclone; also the safety of inhabitants is major concern while designing a cladding system.
+The main functions of any cladding are to provide an enclosed area that will provide protection from an all-weather condition like rain, wind, or cyclone; also the safety of inhabitants is the major concern while designing a cladding system.
 According to Upendra Walinjkar, Director, Aluvision Façade Solutions Pvt Ltd., all these can only be achieved with very good structural and system design.

 According to Akash Saini, Director, Notion Flooring, cladding not only provides protection but also enhances the architectural concept and appearance of the building.
-Its impermeable and porous material helps to absorb water during rainfall and completely keep out the rain infiltration and keep buildings secure and safe.
+Its impermeable and porous material helps to absorb water during rainfall and completely keeps out rain infiltration and keeps buildings secure and safe.